adejoke-salami/Student-performance-dashboard/README.md

-Certainly!
-Here's an amplified version of the performance analysis of students in mathematics, reading, and writing scores based on various factors:

----
+Hey there!
+Ever wonder what factors influence how well students do in school?
+Let's dive into the world of student performance in math, reading, and writing scores and see what's behind those grades.

 **Exploring Student Performance in Mathematics, Reading, and Writing Scores**